pfflanders/Sign-Language-Translation/README.md

 The goal of our project is to expand the field of sign language translation with a laptop based tool which provides live-feed translation of basic sign language gestures.
 We wish to accomplish this by creating a CNN small & fast enough to be run on \*standard laptops, but robust enough to accurately translate words and symbols when they are present and not return too many false classifications.

 ### **Planned Deliverables**
-Select one:
+- Partial Success: **a locally run program** would more focused the machine learning aspect of this project and would prioritize the accurate, timely, and possible generalization of translating.
+If we wanted to explore Transfer-Learning to try and capitalize on existing models to include more than just ASL, we would need time to focus on this.
-- **a webapp** would focus on deploying a trained model in a website environment likely using the TensorflowJS packages available.
+- More Success: **a webapp** would focus on deploying a trained model in a website environment likely using the TensorflowJS packages available.
 If we wanted to focus less on machine learning / are struggling to expand our model beyond ASL, this could be a good path to take.
-- **a locally run program** would more focused the machine learning aspect of this project and would prioritize the accurate, timely, and possible generalization of translating.
-If we wanted to explore Transfer-Learning to try and capitalize on existing models to include more than just ASL, we would need time to focus on this.
+- Full Success: **A webbapp which incorporates multiple translation models** would combine both of the above tasks and flesh them out, making a more complete experience.
-- Obviously, if we are finding lots of success along the way and have extra time we can aim to do both of these to make an even more impressive project!
+- Obviously, if we are finding lots of success along the way and have extra time we can aim to improve accuracies to make an even more impressive project!

-Concisely state what you are aiming to create and what capabilities it will have.
-Are you making a webapp?
-A Python package for others to use?
-Code that creates a novel data set?
-Etc. Please consider two scenarios: - "Full success."
-What will your deliverable be if everything works out for you exactly as you plan? - "Partial success."
-What useful deliverable will you be able to offer even if things don't 100% work out?
-For example, maybe you aren't able to get that webapp together, but you can still create a code repository that showcases the machine learning pipeline needed to use to support the app.
-Have a contingency plan!

-In each case, please make sure to be clear about what the interface is for your project.
-If you are making an app, then the interface should likely be either a local app or a webapp.
-If you are focusing on scientific computation or data science, then a Jupyter notebook may be an appropriate interface -- talk to me if you're not sure.

 ### **Resources Required**
 Obviously to train any classification models, we require datasets to train on.
 There exist many labeled alphanumeric ASL datasets.
 I do not know yet about other languages.
 There is a large field focus on data generation which could be explored if we were lacking data for a specific language. *This is not going in the actual proposal this will be deleted after we speak*.